 Begin by looking to see which type of horses are winning most often.
 Are most of the races being won by horses on the lead or by horses that come from the rear of the pack?
 This is a good starting point.
 You can also explore many articles from the Daily Racing Form and other publications that will give you insights on how to recognize and bet track bias.

-Did you know that you can get access to past performances and charts from your favorite racetrack by registering an account with our racebook partner?
+Did you know that you can get access to past performances and charts from your favorite racetrack by registering an account with our racebook partners?
 You can also access new player bonuses and other promotions which offer you free money to bet on horses.